Software (album)

-Software is Grace Slick's 1984 album released by RCA Records.
-This album was recorded after re-joining Jefferson Starship.
-After working on this album, Peter Wolf would go on to contribute to Jefferson Starship's 1984 album, Nuclear Furniture.
+Software is the fourth and final solo studio album by American singer Grace Slick, released in 1984 by RCA Records.
+The album was recorded after Slick rejoined Jefferson Starship after temporarily leaving the band in the late 1970s.
+After working on this album with her, Slick's collaborator Peter Wolf would go on to contribute to Jefferson Starship's 1984 album Nuclear Furniture.
 A music video was made for the single "All the Machines".
-Software is Grace Slick's fourth and final solo album which peaked at No. 206.

-Software has been described as Slick's attempt to assimilate with the techno-pop artists of the period.
-Guitar use is largely replaced by synthesizers and electric drums.
+Software has been described as Slick's attempt to assimilate with the synth-pop sound of the period.
+Guitar use is largely replaced by synthesizers and electronic drums.
 Slick's trademark wailing vocals and improvising is replaced by more short, precise bursts.

+Critical reception

+The Philadelphia Inquirer wrote that Slick "jumps on the synthesizer bandwagon, putting every ping, pip and pow electro-pop has to offer into another batch of inimitably banal songs."
+The Wall Street Journal determined that Slick "really sings, with intelligence and control...
+The only problem is that the lyrics she's written for herself aren't up to Mr. Wolf's well-crafted music."